Welcome to today's edition of the Rush 24-7 podcast.

 How do you do an American history series with just one?

-Now does this mean Rush that there's going to be a third?
+Now, does this mean, Rush, that there's going to be a third?

 I can't tell you that.

-I have to I have to use my discipline again here.
+I have to use my discipline again here.

 Rush Revere and Liberty time travel back with some students to meet Ben Franklin, Patrick Henry, Sam Adams.

-What a fun opportunity that was.
+And what a fun opportunity that was.

-And what a, if I can say so myself, what a teachable moment to be able to take young kids back in time and have them learn about the oppressive nature of tyranny.
+And what a, if I, if I can say so myself, what a teachable moment to be able to take young kids back in time and have them learn about the oppressive nature of tyranny by having one of the stars of the book actually get into an argument and live to tell the story, by the way, with King George defending the colonists and so forth.

 This is pre-revolution.